WowWeeLabs/MiPosaur-Android-SDK/README.md

 	![](Images/New-Eclipse-Project.png)

 3. The most important thing to set when creating a new project is to make sure that you set the Android Minimum SDK to version 4.3.
-Versions of Android below 4.3 do not include the necessary Bluetooth Low Energy APIs so cannot support MiP.
+Versions of Android below 4.3 do not include the necessary Bluetooth Low Energy APIs so cannot support MiPosaur.

 	![](Images/Android-SDK-Version.png)